 In summary, the term 'free' does not necessarily mean 'free'.
 Credit cards that provide ‘complimentary’ travel insurance typically have annual fees ranging from $87 to over $500.

-Having said that, if you're a healthy, savvy traveller who takes more than two standard short trips a year, credit card travel insurance could be the winning ticket.
+If you're a healthy, savvy traveller who takes more than two standard short trips a year, credit card travel insurance could be the winning ticket.
 When you compare the card annual fee cost to the cost of standalone travel insurance, it may save you some cash.
-It’s good to weigh up the options but make sure you read the terms paying particular attention to exclusions.
+It’s good to weigh up the options but make sure you read the terms of cover paying particular attention to exclusions.